-The Infant/Pre-School Services Teacher shall report directly to the designated program administrator and assume responsibility for providing direct instruction, consultation, resource information and materials development as may be needed to address young children’s needs due to their various handicapping conditions.
-The Infant/Pre-School Services Teacher provides individual and small group instruction where appropriate, in the home, in day care and pre-school centers throughout the county depending upon case assignment.
-IEP development, early intervention implementation, coordination of community agencies and parent education are key components of the services rendered by the Infant/Pre-School Services Teacher.
+The Infant/Pre-School Services Teacher shall report directly to the designated program administrator and assume responsibility for providing direct instruction, consultation, resource information, and materials development as may be needed to address young children’s needs due to their various handicapping conditions.
+The Infant/Pre-School Services Teacher provides individual and small group instruction where appropriate, in the home, in daycare, and in pre-school centers throughout the county depending upon case assignment.
+IEP development, early intervention implementation, coordination of community agencies, and parent education are key components of the services rendered by the Infant/Pre-School Services Teacher.

 - Possess and maintain a valid California Special Education Teaching or Services Credential authorizing work with individuals with special needs.

 - Demonstrate competence in communicating effectively with children and parents, staff members and representatives of other agencies.

 - Possess specialized skills in pupil assessment, experience and training in the areas of curriculum development, innovative instruments and instructional strategies, and use of emerging technology.

 Special note regarding the physical demands of teaching There is some degree of physical ability and exertion required of all teaching positions.
 Over time, the physical demands of any position are subject to change.
 Depending upon the particular assignment, teachers could be expected to: